suite22/research-sparklines/README.md

 ![mockup](images/version02.png)

 ## 0.3
-1. Pull data from tsv to generate the charts.
+1. Pull data from json to generate the charts.

 ## Future
-* Sort by underlying value
+* Sort by underlying value (use tristen/tablesort on GitHub)
 * Change / add which items are being sampled in the preview columns
 * Beautify the layout
+* Make this more reusable
+* Pre-load data for speed
+* Use .filter throughout each chart to limit calling the data over and over

 # Open Questions?
 ## Would this make more sense as a graph database?